vaj/cohdi-cicd-helper/README.md

 This is a shellscript to hide/unhide a GPU.
 It is invoked at boot time (from systemd hidegpu.service) to hide the GPU (the initial state).
-To emulate hot-plugging the GPU, invoke `hidegpu hide` as root.
-To emulate hot-removing the GPU, invoke `hidegpu unhide`.
+To emulate hot-plugging the GPU, invoke `hidegpu unhide` as root.
+To emulate hot-removing the GPU, invoke `hidegpu hide`.

 ## rk.conf